 If you’ve ever witnessed someone begin their dialogue about their vacation and end it about how many emails they’ve got waiting for them at work as a result, then you know what this article will be about.

 The act of mentioning the seemingly impressive numbers associated with the way we live is an attempt to impress the listener.
 Depending on the subject at hand, the desired end result is either sympathy or respect.

 There’s a Reason Why You Want to Tell Them About Your Numbers

-Assuming that your listener will be impressed with the numbers you tell them about, details a sense of self importance.
-Think about the reasons behind someone telling you how many emails they have waiting in their inbox, or how many hours their flight was delayed, and break the act down into smaller pieces.
+Assuming that your listener will be impressed with the numbers you tell them about communicates a sense of self importance.
+Think about the reasons behind someone telling you how many emails they have waiting in their inbox – or how many hours their flight was delayed – and break the act down into smaller pieces.

 First, the speaker depends on shock value to surprise those who listen.
-They get a feeling of importance in successfully surprising their listener with their big numbers, and now have the listener’s interest to utilize.
-After they attain this interest, they serve to utilize it to benefit themselves.
+They get a feeling of importance in successfully surprising their listener with their big numbers, and would have the listener’s interest to utilize as a result.
+After they attain this interest from the other party, they serve to utilize it to benefit themselves.

 A Cheap Form of Influence: Why It Is a Bad Idea

-Rather than depending on more difficult and formidable methods to elicit sympathy and respect, they’ll view you as cheaply attempting to influence their thoughts about your life.
-It doesn’t matter whether you brag about how much money you make or cry about how many kids of yours have died in a tragic fire, the act of doing so repeatedly points to the fact that you gain something as a result.
+Rather than depending on more difficult and formidable methods to elicit sympathy and respect, they’ll view you as cheaply attempting to influence their interpretation of your life.
+It doesn’t matter whether you brag about how much money you make or cry about how many kids of yours have died in a tragic fire, the act of repeatedly doing so points to the fact that you gain something as a result.

-Once you prove their suspicion of you utilizing big numbers to gain a social advantage correctly, all the work you’ve put in prior will be erased.
-They will suspect that you’ve been lazy in increasing how much sympathy and respect people have for you, and will begin to doubt your ability to impress with actions rather than with words.
+Once you prove their suspicion of you utilizing big numbers to gain a social advantage to be correct, all the work you’ve put in prior will be erased.
+They will suspect that you’ve been lazy in increasing how much sympathy or respect people have for you, and will begin to doubt your ability to impress with actions rather than with words.